 bare metal.

-The reason why UPS are so heave is because of their
+The reason why UPS are so heave is because of theirbackup batteries and the huge transformer inside.

 Now, this is where you start to take things apart,